mejasonatkinson/playground-docker/docker-crash-course-tutorial--the-net-ninja.md

 `WORKDIR /app`

-`COPY . .`
+`COPY . .` instead of `COPY . /app`

-To run command after the build process is complete; for example to start the application, we use the CMD, command
+To run commands after the build process is complete; for example to start the application, we use the `CMD` command

 `CMD ["node", "app.js"]`

-Setting up the port the App is run on.
+Setting up the port the App is run on. can be done user the `EXPOSE` command
-Only needed for docker desktop for port mapping.

 `EXPOSE 4000`

+This is only needed for docker desktop; for port mapping.

-In the terminal, in the same directory as the Dockerfile, run `docker build -t myapp .` myapp is a name you can give to the app.
+In the terminal, in the same directory as the Dockerfile run:

+`docker build -t myapp .`

+`myapp` is a name you can give to the app.

-. is refering to a relative path to the Dockerfile.
+The `.` is refering to a relative path to the Dockerfile.

-If you open up docker desktop, you can see the Image under images.
+If you open up docker desktop, you will see the Image under images.

 ## [Docker Crash Course #6 - dockerignore](https://www.youtube.com/watch?v=UHWCkDbN0yM&list=PL4cUxeGkcC9hxjeEtdHFNYMtCpjNBm3h7&index=6)

-You can avoid copying non-necessary files or folders to the docker image by creating a file called .dockerignore Inside this file write the file names you want to ignore:
+You can avoid copying non-necessary files or folders to the docker image by creating a file called `.dockerignore` inside this file write the file names you want to ignore:

-`node_modules`

-`*.md`

--->
+`node_modules` to ignore the `node_modules` folder.

+`*.md` to ignore all files ending in `.md` file format.

 ## [Docker Crash Course #7 - Starting & Stopping Containers](https://www.youtube.com/watch?v=ZPEpreOpqao&list=PL4cUxeGkcC9hxjeEtdHFNYMtCpjNBm3h7&index=7)